anuraghatole/microservices-on-k8s/README.md

 # 🛠️ Cloud-Native Microservices Application with gRPC, Istio, mTLS & Observability

-A production-grade, Kubernetes-based microservices application consisting of 10+ gRPC services, secured with strict mutual TLS (mTLS), monitored using Prometheus and Grafana, and deployed on a private Amazon EKS cluster.
+A production-grade, Kubernetes-based microservices application consisting of 10+ micro-services, secured with strict mutual TLS (mTLS), monitored using Prometheus and Grafana, and deployed on a Amazon EKS cluster.
 The infrastructure is fully automated using Terraform and the application is exposed securely through a custom domain: **[anuraghatole.me](https://anuraghatole.me)**.

 ---